 - Use water sparingly during the whole process as you wouldn’t want the water short-circuiting the electronics or corroding the metal inside.

-- Only remove the parts which are meant to be removed, don’t let the inner technician in you take out any other parts damaging the appliance (believe me been there done that!)
+- Only remove the parts which are meant to be removed, don’t let the inner technician in you take out any other parts and damage the appliance (believe me, been there done that!)